lethanhtupk/website-optimization-slide/slides.md

 # Tip #1
-##  Always include width and height size attributes on images and video elemnts.
+##  Always include width and height size attributes on images and video elements.

 ---
 layout: cover